 In November 2016, the FASB issued ASU 2016-18, Restricted Cash ("ASU 2016-18").
 The guidance is intended to address the diversity that currently exists in the classification and presentation of changes in restricted cash on the statement of cash flows.
-The new standard requires that entities show the changes in the total of cash and cash equivalents, restricted cash and restricted cash equivalents on the statement of cash flows.
+The new standard requires that entities show the changes in the total of cash and cash equivalents, restricted cash and restricted cash equivalents on the statement of cash flows and no longer present transfers between cash and cash equivalents, restricted cash and restricted cash equivalents on the statement of cash flows.
 The new standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early application is permitted.
 The Company expects to adopt this standard on January 1, 2018 and does not expect its adoption will have a significant impact on the Company's financial statements.